Spaceface16518/rust-tiny-markdown-compiler-tutorial/tutorial.md

 As you can see, the verbose way requires a lot more of a deep dive into Rust than this tutorial is designed for.
-For now, the condensed way is good enough to build confidence in using Rust; once confidence is there, you will have plenty of room to confuse yourself with Rust's esoteric way of doing things-- and ultimately become a stronger developer in all languages because of how Rust forces you to think!
+For now, the condensed way is good enough to build confidence in using Rust; once confidence is there, you will have plenty of room to confuse yourself with Rust's esoteric way of doing things— and ultimately become a stronger developer in all languages because of how Rust forces you to think!